-Fee concessions, scholarships and grants, student loans and living allowances can help with study and living costs while you’re training.
+Fee concessions, scholarships and grants, VET student loans and living allowances can help with study and living costs while you’re training.

 - hold a health care card

 - hold a pensioner concession card issued by the Department of Veteran Affairs

 - are a prison inmate, a detainee, on remand, held in a South Australian institution in connection with the commission of an offence, or a child in a South Australian detention centre older than 16 years.

 To claim a concession you must show the relevant concession card and state your Centrelink customer reference number and the expiry date on your card.

 If you qualify for a concession your course fees will be lower.
 Ask your Training Provider how much they will be charging you for their course with a concession.

 TAFE SA offers financial help through scholarships and grants.